Dr Andy Newing

 Student education

-I lead the School of Geography contributions to the MSc in Consumer Analytics and Marketing Strategy (CAMS) co-delivered with Leeds University Business School.
+Between 2014 and 2023 I led the School of Geography contributions to the MSc in Consumer Analytics and Marketing Strategy (CAMS) co-delivered with Leeds University Business School.

 I contribute to teaching, assessment and student support across our undergraduate and postgraduate programmes, with a particular focus on GIS, Service Analysis, Network Analysis and Retail Modelling.
-I supervise dissertations at all levels and act as a personal tutor.
-I also complete visits for year in industry students.
 I have been nominated a number of times for ‘best mentor’, ‘inspirational teaching/superviror’ and ‘best personal tutor’ in the Leeds University Union Partnership Awards.

 I regularly deliver external training courses in GIS, spatial analysis and geographic modelling.
-These include courses delivered on behalf of the National Centre for Research Methods (NCRM) and also the Consumer Data Research Centre (CDRC)
+These include courses delivered on behalf of the National Centre for Research Methods (NCRM) and the Consumer Data Research Centre (CDRC).

 Selected recent student projects supervised include: